In This Article

 Prioritizing Debt Payment

-These steps make it easier to set realistic goals for financial futures.
+These steps make retirement easier to set realistic goals for financial futures.
 Be smart with debt payment and grow your nest egg!

 Pros of Prioritizing Debt Payment